AayushiMohan/AI-_Intrusion_Detecting_System/README.md

 # Intrusion Detection System using LSTM

 1) Overview:

-This project is an AI-based Intrusion Detection Systemthat uses an LSTM (Long Short-Term Memory) neural network to detect malicious network traffic.
+This project is an AI-based Intrusion Detection System that uses an LSTM (Long Short-Term Memory) neural network to detect malicious network traffic.

 ## Research Background